Ramash7076/Sigma-Web-Development-Course/video 133 -- SSR, SSG and ISR in Next.js/ssr-ssg-isr/README.md

 ## SSG - Static Site Generation
 Any content which does not have network calls is a static page by default

-## ISR or ISR - Incremental Site Generation or Incremental Static Regeneration
+## ISG or ISR - Incremental Site Generation or Incremental Static Regeneration
 fecth in next.js caches the response
 To opt out use:
 ```